 You need to do the following:

-Count the percentage of utterances falling in each category (“Unidentified Thematic Structure”, 1 argument, 2 argument, 3 argument).
+Count the percentage of sentences falling in each category (“Unidentified Thematic Structure”, 1 argument, 2 argument, 3 argument).
 Present these graphically using tables and/or figures.

 Discuss the extent to which the client has argument structure difficulties, and whether you would prioritise the treatment of argument structure for this client.